justinwlin/Runpod-OpenLLM-Pod-and-Serverless/README.md

 If you want to deploy on serverless it's super easy!
 Essentially copy the template but set the environment variable for the MODE to serverless. **Check to make sure the model repository names match up** as I might update template names, or you might be using a different model.
 Find the right one by refering to Docker which model you want to use. **MAKE SURE TO INCLUDE THE USERNAME/IMAGE:TAG** if you are missing the username, image, or tag it won't work!!:

+Adjust the `MAX_MODEL_LEN` depending on what you are running.
+For ex. what I show in the picture works for Mistral, but maybe not for Llama which uses 4096.
+You can probably test in GPU Pod to see if you get any errors if using a model that I haven't tested.

 ![alt text](SERVERLESS.png)

 If you end up wanting to change the handler.py I recommend to build using a flag to target the "Dockerfile_Iteration" after you build using the standard "Dockerfile" once.
 This way you can have the models cached during the docker build process in the base image and only update the handler.py.
 This way you can avoid the long wait time to "redownload the model" and just update the handler.py.